 Can the licences be used outside of the UK?

 This is possible within Europe-Middle East and Africa regions.

-Schools will be able to purchase additional licences beyond the free allocation, they will be charged for these on their next annual LGfL bill.
+Schools will be able to purchase additional licences, they will be charged for these on their next annual LGfL bill.
 Schools can request a quote for extra licences through the Adobe licence claim form.